Gallopsled/pwntools/TESTING.md

 # Testing

-Binjitsu makes extensive use of unit tests and integration tests to ensure everything is in working order, and no regressions occur.
+Pwntools makes extensive use of unit tests and integration tests to ensure everything is in working order, and no regressions occur.

 ## Test Suite